-Plumerai People Detection demo on Arm/x86
+Plumerai People Detection demo on Arm/x86¶

 This document describes the use of the people detection demo: a ready-to-run binary to evaluate the Plumerai People Detection library by running it live with a camera.
 To get access to this demo, you can fill in our contact form and ask about the ESP32 demo.
 The Plumerai People Detection demo package consists of:

-• The plumerai_demo compiled binary executable(s).
+compiled binary executable(s). - The

-• The libplumerai_gstreamer_plugin.* GStreamer 'plugin' library file(s).
+GStreamer 'plugin' library file(s). - A license file.

-• This documentation in HTML form.
+- This documentation in HTML form.

 Please get in touch with our team to request the Plumerai People Detection demo package if you haven't done so yet.
 Note that it is merely designed as a demo for evaluation purposes, and not for production usage.
 For production, we offer our people detection library, as documented on docs.plumerai.com, which can be integrated into your application.